 What I do when I am not tutoring

-I currently work as Training and Engagement Coordinator for a national charity on a part-time basis where my focus is around gender equality in STEM subjects at University and in STEM industry.
-I also volunteer on the Board of a charity based in the north of Scotland where I support the strategic operation of the organisation as part of the team of trustees.
+I currently work in gender equality in a role which involves engagement with young people in secondary schools in the north of Scotland.
+I also volunteer on the Board of a charity based in the north-east of Scotland where I support the strategic operation of the organisation as part of the team of trustees.

 When it comes to my free time, my true love is hill-walking and exploring the Scottish Highlands.
 As far as I'm concerned, the more remote and rugged the landscape, the better!
 I'm working my way through the Scottish Munros - mountains over three thousand feet - however I still have over two hundred to go until I complete them!

 ''I see significant progress and most importantly, (my daughter's) attitude to the Spanish language has changed after excellent lessons with Lindsay.''
 (Parent of Edexcel GCSE Spanish student, April 2023)

 ''Thank you very much for Lindsay.
 She was wonderful and (my daughter) did very well in her Spanish test...
 We would love to use Lindsay whenever (my daughter) has Spanish tests.''

 (Parent of Year 8 Spanish student, March 2023)

 ''Lindsay worked with my daughter in the lead-up to her GCSEs.
 From the initial call I had with her, I knew she would be a great fit for my daughter.
 Her bright, friendly personality was just what was needed to help build my daughter’s confidence in a subject she had always struggled with.
 After several lessons with Lindsay, my daughter’s own words were, “I think I actually enjoy Spanish now!”
 She always looked forward to her lessons.